 Industrial Hemp is legal and is not psychoactive.
 It is legal for licensed farmers to grow.

 No!
-Our Lip Balm has <0.3% so there is no psychoactive effect.
+Our products have <0.3% so there is no psychoactive effect.

 Yes you can.
 As always, we do encourage you to check with the laws of your destination.